-Clear away brush and weeds, keep the grass cut close to the ground, and remove conditions which attract small animals that can serve as chigger hosts.
-This will reduce the amount of chiggers found in your area, since chiggers seldomly survive in areas that are well attended.
+Clear away brush and weeds, mow grass close to the ground, and remove conditions that may attract small animals that can serve as chigger hosts.
+This will reduce the amount of chiggers found in your area, since chiggers usually do not survive in areas that are well attended.